themesberg/flowbite-svelte/src/routes/docs/components/skeleton.md

 ---

 <script>
-  import { TableProp, TableDefaultRow, CompoAttributesViewer } from '../../utils' import { P, A } from '$lib'
+  import { CompoAttributesViewer, GitHubCompoLinks, toKebabCase } from '../../utils' import { P, A } from '$lib' const dirName = toKebabCase(component_title)

-  const components = 'CardPlaceholder, ImagePlaceholder, ListPlaceholder, Skeleton, TestimonialPlaceholder, TextPlaceholder, VideoPlaceholder, WidgetPlaceholder'
 </script>

 Use the skeleton component to indicate a loading status with placeholder elements that look very similar to the type of content that is being loaded such as paragraphs, images, videos, and more.